Interactive Testing¶

 - the string the user supplied, the return value of the validator or

-title (str) – the title of the radio button dialog
+title – the title of the message dialog

-text (str) – the content of the radio button dialog
+text – the content of the message dialog:

-timeout=300 (float) – the timeout until the radio button dialog disappears in seconds (
+timeout=300 – the timeout until the message dialog disappears in seconds (

 None